 Calls a batch file installed by the package to the [Temp] directory.

 Root: [System (32-bit)] Relative Executable Path: cmd.exe Arguments: /c ""%Program Files_64%\MyTempFile.bat" "parameter 1" "parameter 2""

-If NI Package Manager cannot locate the executable specified by the root and relative path, it will display the following error message:
+If NI Package Manager cannot locate the executable specified by the root and relative path, it displays the following error message:

 An error occurred while installing package 'package-name'.

-Call the executable using cmd.exe.
+To debug the executable, configure the custom execute to call cmd.exe and specify the path to the executable in the argument.
 When calling cmd.exe, enable the 'Show Console Window' option, and specify /k instead of /c to see any status reports from cmd.exe.
 Enter the exit command to close the console window when debugging with the /k option.